followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/scrolling/mode.md

 - **Virtual**
 Rows are loaded when they get into the viewport and removed once they leave it.
 Use this mode if a user should be able to scroll data jumping from one row to another.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `TreeListScrollingMode` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `TreeListScrollingMode` enum.
 This enum accepts the following values: `Standard` and `Virtual`.
 <!--/fullDescription-->